Disable iPhone GPS & Geographic Tagging Data in iPhone Photos

 It’s important to point this settings adjustment only changes photos taken with the Camera app on an iPhone.
 If you want to prevent other apps from being able to geotag images taken within the respective application, say like Instagram, you’d need to locate that app from the same Privacy > Location Services list and disable those apps as well.
 Do not overlook that if you are aiming to maintain maximum privacy with geographic location data.

-You’ll find this privacy setting in all modern iOS versions, from 6 to 7 onward.
+You’ll find this privacy setting in all modern iOS versions, from 6, 7, iOS 8, onward.
 New versions of iOS actually gave “Location Services” it’s own separate preference settings within the Privacy section of Settings app, whereas old versions of iOS still allow you to disable the settings but you have to go deeper into the iOS preferences to do so, which we’ll cover next.

 Turning Off Camera Location Services in Older iOS Versions

-Turning off Camera GPS data within iOS 5 and iOS 4 is done through the following settings adjustment, note how it’s different from doing so in iOS 7:
+Turning off Camera GPS data with older models iPhone running iOS 5 and iOS 4 is done through the following settings adjustment, note how it’s different from doing so in iOS 7:

 - Tap on Settings